Find out more about your health here from our health professionals!

 References

-Why good quality sleep is important?
+Why is good-quality sleep important?
 (3,4)

-Adults who sleep less than 7 hours per night also have greater difficulty in concentrating, remembering, and performing daily activities than those who sleep 7 to 9 hours per night.
+Adults who sleep less than 7 hours per night also have greater difficulty concentrating, remembering, and performing daily activities than those who sleep 7 to 9 hours per night.

-What need to be done?
+What needs to be done?
 (4)

 References